Contractor reviewing project financing on a construction site

 These are the most common funding mistakes in the construction industry.
 Every one of them is preventable.

-Why it's wrong: Shorter terms and higher rates than equipment loans.
-Doubles your payment and kills Section 179 benefits.
+Why it matters: Working capital carries shorter terms and higher rates than equipment loans.
+Using it for equipment doubles your payment and kills Section 179 benefits.

-Why it's wrong: Equipment financing underwrites the equipment first, credit second.
-580-640 scores get approved regularly.
+Why it matters: Equipment financing underwrites the equipment first, credit second.
+Scores in the 580–640 range get approved regularly.

-Why it's wrong: Your bank offers their products, not the best products.
-One-bank approach costs thousands in unnecessary fees.
+Why it matters: Your bank offers their products, not the best products.
+A one-bank approach costs thousands in unnecessary fees.

-Why it's wrong: Compare factoring fees to the cost of waiting 60 days for payment — or missing a job entirely.
+Why it matters: Compare factoring fees to the cost of waiting 60 days for payment — or missing a job entirely.
 The math flips.

-Why it's wrong: Section 179 is one of the most valuable tax strategies for contractors.
+Why it matters: Section 179 is one of the most valuable tax strategies for contractors.
 Most miss it because they don't plan around their bracket.

-Why it's wrong: The job you miss while waiting costs more than a slightly higher rate.
+Why it matters: The job you miss while waiting costs more than a slightly higher rate.
 Contractors grow by moving, not by negotiating forever.

 Put It Into Practice